James E. Kearney: Politics

-In 1936, Kearney spoke before the Knights of Columbus, urging them to fight communism and saying, "The spirit of Christ has been driven out of one organization after another...When statesmen meet no thought of God or representative of God is in their council."
-During World War II, Kearney declared, "The spirit of Christianity can dictate a lasting peace, but secularism, exploitation or totalitarianism cannot, whether of Nazi, Communist or Fascist variety."
+In 1936, Kearney spoke before the New York chapter of the Knights of Columbus in Manhattan, urging them to fight communism and saying, "The spirit of Christ has been driven out of one organization after another...When statesmen meet no thought of God or representative of God is in their council."
+In February 1943, Kearney spoke before the Newman Club Federation at the Waldorf-Astoria Hotel in Manhattan.
+He declared, "The spirit of Christianity can dictate a lasting peace, but secularism, exploitation or totalitarianism cannot, whether of Nazi, Communist or Fascist variety."

 Popular culture

-Kearney condemned what he termed the "mad craze for entertainment" in modern society, including picture magazines, saying man had brought evil upon himself because he did not "pause to take stock of his relationship with God."
-In 1947, he denounced the 1947 film Forever Amber as a "glorification of immorality and licentiousness," and encouraged Catholics to boycott it.
+Kearney in 1937 spoke before a group at the Convent of Our Lady of the Cenacle in Manhattan.
+In his sermon, he condemned what he termed the "mad craze for entertainment" in modern society, including picture magazines.
+He stated that man had brought evil upon himself because he did not "pause to take stock of his relationship with God."

+In 1947, Kearney denounced the 1947 film Forever Amber as a "glorification of immorality and licentiousness."
+He encouraged Catholics to boycott it.